couchbaselabs/node-ottoman/README.md

  - Model your data for embedding objects or references and keep those relationships crisp.
  - Provide support for generic finds.
  - Support for multiple indexing strategies natively and automatically.
- - Control and enfoce your data model from within your application.
+ - Control and enforce your data model from within your application.
  - Programmatically define object methods that map to the data model.